sioiokwong/apps/get-involved/ABOUT.md

 **Implementation**

-Our community sustainability page provides a new functional solution in the area(s) of providing users concerned with environmental issues information on their community and ways to communicate, volunteer and assist (mainly take immediate action)
+Our community page  provides a new functional solution in the area(s) of providing users concerned with environmental issues information on their community and ways to communicate, volunteer and assist (mainly take immediate action)

 **Integration**